 The v2020 generation presents our fifth iteration of robots for the RoboCup Small Size League.
-A CAD rendering of v2020 is shown in figure 1.
 With 10 years of experience in designing such robots many mistakes were made and many lessons learned.
-In this paper, we focus on the previous generation (v2019), its strength and weaknesses, and how they are mitigated.
+In the following sections, we focus on the previous generation (v2019), its strength and weaknesses, and how they are mitigated.
 The outcome of all fixes is a major overhaul of the powertrain, the dribbler, and kicker.
 Most of the work went into the powertrain to ensure robust and smooth operation in a competitive environment.
 More details on the powertrain can be found in section 2.1.
 The specifications for v2019 and v2020 can be found in table 1.
 The most prominent change can be seen on the wheel size and powertrain.
-A comparison of the older v2016 generation with v2019 exists in our previous year TDP [1].
+A comparison of the older v2016 generation with v2019 exists in our previous year TDP [7].